How To Create A To-Do List In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enabling this option (‘Yes’) lets you display to-do items only to users who have been specifically assigned those items.
+If this option is enabled, you can display to-do items only to users who have been assigned those items.
 Leave this option disabled to display items to all users.

 User Roles to Show

-Checking the boxes in this section (Administrator displays the type of users that can be assigned items.
-If you do not want to assign to-do items to a role, then don’t tick its checkbox.
+Check the boxes in this section (Administrator to display the type of users that can be assigned items.
+Leave the check box unticked for any roles that you do not want to assign to-do items.

 Email Assigned To-Do Items to User

-When you enable this option, WordPress automatically sends users an email with their assigned to-do items …
+If you enable this option, WordPress will automatically send users an email with their assigned to-do items …

-Note: If this option is disabled, you can skip other settings in this section.
+Note: If this option is disabled, you can skip the other items in this section.

 Add Category to Subject